 Homeschooling is not as easy as it seems.
 It can be a lot of work, especially if you’re not used to it.

-You can either choose to homeschool your child yourself or hire someone to help you out.
+You can either homeschool your child yourself or hire someone to help you.

-If you decide to go the DIY route, there aremanyf helpful resources out there.
+If you decide to go the DIY route, many helpful resources exist.
 One of the most useful is Homeschool 101 by Lisa Buckley.
 It is a great place to start, with a step-by-step guide that teaches you how to get started.

-If you don’t feel comfortable doing ityourselfn, you can hire a private tutor.
+If you don’t feel comfortable doing it yourself, you can hire a private tutor.

 You can also find online courses to help you with your homeschooling journey.

-For instance, a couple of courses teach you how to homeschool your child using an online platform called ClassDojo.
+For instance, some courses teach you how to homeschool your child using an online platform called ClassDojo.

 Homeschooling is a choice, not a compulsion.

-The choice to home school is about giving our children the freedom to learn what they want.
-We can’t mandate that theyknown how to read, write, and do the math, but we can provide the freedom to explore what they’re interested in.
+However, it’s essential to understand that homeschooling is a choice.
+We must acknowledge that our children are different and can’t force them to learn.
+They’re not robots, and they don’t need to understand the same things we learned growing up to realize that homeschooling is about giving our children the freedom to learn what they want.
+We can’t mandate that they know how to read, write, and do the math, but we can provide the freedom to explore their interests.

-A homeschooling mom once told me that she teaches her daughter how to write, draw, and do the math.
+A homeschooling mom once told me that she teaches their interests, draws, and does the math.
 She doesn’t teach her daughter how to play the piano.
 She’s not interested in forcing her child to be a musician.
 She’s more interested in her daughter having the opportunity to develop an interest in music and other subjects.

 Q: How do you homeschool in NZ?

-A: There is nothing special that needs to be done differently when you homeschool in New Zealand.
+A: Nothing special needs to be done differently when you homeschool in New Zealand.

 Q: How do you find out about homeschool groups?